 Should you get life insurance for grandchildren or for your child?
 Don’t people only “need” life insurance if they have a family to support?
 Why do people insure their children and grandchildren, and does it make sense to insure an heir?

 We believe that life insurance is a WANT, not an absolute need, and there are several reasons why a lot of people – who have done their due diligence – WANT to get life insurance for their children.

 Actually, we’ve received more requests recently from people who want to set up life insurance policies on their children!
 Why?
 There are many reasons – we give you five below.
 (Often, the biggest reason is the first.)

-The younger the insured is, the lower the cost of insurance is within the policy, which means that cash value grows more quickly and at a faster rate.
-The internal rate of return on a whole life policy on a younger person engineered for maximum cash value (maximizing paid-up additions) is currently around 5%.
-That’s about 500 – 5,000% better than most bank CD rates!
+The younger the insured is, the lower the cost of insurance is within the policy.
+This means that cash value grows more quickly and at a faster rate.
+The internal rate of return on a whole life policy on a younger person engineered for maximum cash value (maximizing paid-up additions) is currently around 4 to 5%.
+That’s at least 10 times better than most bank CD rates!